aspLite/aspLite/README.md

 ## Less is more

-The framework itself is only 2 files (asp.asp and its corresponding config.asp file).
+aspLite consists out of 2 files only (asplite.asp & config.asp file).
 The only thing this framework really does is wrap useful ASP components in reusable functions and classes:

 * file streaming (text + binary)
 * ServerXMLHTTP & DOMDocument
 * application caching
 * some basic AJAX functionality
-* generic ASP/VBScript functions I often need
+* some generic ASP/VBScript functions

 ## Plugins

-The following plugins are included already.
-But they are not necessary to use the framework i.e. they can be ignored and when not used, they will not affect the performance of your application in ANY way.
+The following plugins are included already - but they are not necessary to use the framework i.e. they can be ignored.
+When no plugins are used, they will not affect the performance of your application in ANY way.

 * connector for Access databases (OLEDB)
 * mailer for CDO.Message